 Our school is growing fast.
 Since 2013, we have seen more than 100 additional children join our student body each new school year!
-As of January 2016 the school has almost 650 students in its ranks!
-As it grows, the school and it’s students are in need of a library and computer center to facilitate learning.
-It has long been our hope to construct a 3000+ square foot Learning Resource Center (LRC) to meet this need.
-This new facility will work alongside our school to provide a library and computer lab facility to our students.
+As it grows, the school and its students will need an expanded library and computer center.
+It has long been our hope to construct a 3000+ square foot center to meet this need, and we broke ground this past year.
+The building work will continue throughout 2017 with a completion date set at February 2018.

 Getting It Built!